 G2 VMs

-- You don't receive sustained use discounts and flexible committed use discounts for VMs that use G2 machine types.
+- You don't receive sustained use discounts and flexible committed use discounts for VMs that use an G2 machine types.

 - The G2 machine type is only available on the Cascade Lake platform.